How to Identify and Get Rid of Squash Bugs in the Garden

 How to Identify Squash Bugs

-The adult squash bug is a flat-backed insect that’s fairly large (over 1/2-inch long).
-They are usually dark gray to dark brown.
+The adult squash bug is a flat-backed insect that is fairly large (over 1/2-inch long) and usually dark gray to dark brown.

 The edges and undersides of the abdomen have orange stripes.
-They are able to fly, but they often simply walk around on plants.
+Although they can fly, they often simply walk around on plants.

 Young squash bugs, or nymphs, may be gray or light brown and have black legs.
 They move quickly and often congregate in groups on the undersides of leaves.